sebapersson/PEtab.jl/docs/src/define_problem/condition_parameters.md

 ## Additional possible configurations

-Above, the condition-specific parameters `[c1_cond1, c1_cond2]` map to a single model parameter.
-Such parameters can also map to multiple model parameters.
+Above, the `PEtabParameter`s `[c1_cond1, c1_cond2]` map to a single model parameter.
+PEtab parameters can also map to multiple model parameters.
 For example:

 ```julia
 @parameters c1_cond1